 Sharon dances.

 I like Sharon.

 I talked to Sharon.

 Likewise with president and streams :

 President seems like a hard job.

 I want to be President!

 I can't wait to vote for President .

 Streams are beautiful.

 I like running through streams .

 I love streams .

 Now consider just the verbs.
 If we have walk , there must be someone/something to do the walking:

 Lions walk.

 I walk to school.

 If we have voted , there must be someone who did the voting; there might also be someone they voted FOR:

-, and a second trial to the second trial
+, and a second tries to the second tries tries to the second tries tries to the second tries t

 l voted.

 She voted for me.